tmforum-oda/oda-ca-docs/Decision-Log/0016-mcp-server-for-tmforum-open-apis.md

 ## Decision

-Establish a Model Context Protocol (MCP) server for each TM Forum Open-API.
+Establish Model Context Protocol (MCP) server(s) for TM Forum Open-APIs to enable AI agent interaction.
+The implementation approach may vary based on operational requirements.

 Multiple MCP servers may be created for a single Open-API to represent different domain contexts (e.g., Retail, Wholesale, B2B, B2C), aligned with the Domain Context Specialization strategy.

+It is also possible to build MCP tools on top of orchestration or composite APIs.

 Each MCP server will:

-• Serve contextual metadata and tool definitions for the Open-API
+• Serve contextual metadata and tool definitions for the Open-API(s)
 • Be discoverable via the API Inventory (MCP is just a type of API in the Canvas)
 • Support versioning, governance, and lifecycle management
 • Enable AI agents to reason about and interact with TM Forum APIs in a safe, auditable, and policy-compliant manner

 ## Consequences